 How to Get Out of the Crisis?

-The United States was the first country to be hit by the credit crises.
+The United States was the first country to be hit by the credit crisis.
 The one they had created themselves, due to the (cultural reason) fact that they were willing to take so much risk, which in the end turned out not to be manageable.

 - Power Distance is Low: Americans will not wait for their government to intervene to make things better (although the Fed did run the biggest recovery program ever, pumping trillions of dollars into the US economy).